kuldeepkeshwar/jsdom/lib/newapi1.md

 ### Limitations of jsdom

 Although we enjoy adding new features to jsdom and keeping it up to date with the latest web specs, it has many missing APIs.
-Please feel free to file an issue with a feature for anything missing, but we're a small a busy team, so a pull request might work even better.
+Please feel free to file an issue for anything missing, but we're a small and busy team, so a pull request might work even better.

 Beyond just features that we haven't gotten to yet, there are two major features that are currently outside the scope of jsdom.
 These are:

-- **Navigation**: the ability to change the global object, and everything in it, when clicking a link or assigning `location.href` or similar.
+- **Navigation**: the ability to change the global object, and all other objects, when clicking a link or assigning `location.href` or similar.
 - **Layout**: the ability to calculate where elements will be visually laid out as a result of CSS, which impacts methods like `getBoundingClientRects()` or properties like `offsetTop`.

-Currently jsdom has dummy behaviors for some aspects of these features, such as sending a "not implemented" warning to the virtual console for navigation, or returning zeros for many layout-related properties.
+Currently jsdom has dummy behaviors for some aspects of these features, such as sending a "not implemented" `"jsdomError"` to the virtual console for navigation, or returning zeros for many layout-related properties.

-Often you can work around these limitations in your code, e.g. by creating new `JSDOM` instances for each page you navigate to, or using `Object.defineProperty()` to change what various layout-related getters and methods return.
+Often you can work around these limitations in your code, e.g. by creating new `JSDOM` instances for each page you "navigate" to during a crawl, or using `Object.defineProperty()` to change what various layout-related getters and methods return.